Tibblue/minesweeper/README.md

 Made by, Kiko Oliveira

 This is a MineSweeper game, made using Python and Flask.
-It was made for fun, its nothing amazing, expect bugs, and enjoy ^^
+It was made for fun, its nothing amazing (expect bugs), and enjoy ^^

 ## Requirements